 What is the average price of courier insurance?

-The annual cost of courier insurance has many different factors that are considered into the price of it.
-For a good driver with no points on their driving license and use a small economical vehicle, the annual premium can be as low as £800.
+The annual cost of courier insurance has many factors that are considered into the price of it.
+For a good driver with no points on their driving licence and use a small, economical vehicle, the annual premium can be as low as £800.
 The costs are determined by the risk the vehicle, the driver and the area of coverage pose to the insurance firm.
 The larger the vehicle, the more points a driver has and the high risk urban area where deliveries are made, a courier premium can cost annually up to £3,000 or more.